Democrats divided: Progressives, centrists say trust is gone - NewsBreak

 That measure was enacted over solid Republican opposition, when Democrats had much larger majorities than today.
 But first, Democrats in the House and Senate spent months fighting over issues like whether to include government-run “public option” health coverage, which ended up being dropped.

 Distrust between the two chambers ran “very, very deep,” Lawrence recalled in an interview.
-To address that, then-Senate Majority Leader Harry Reid, D-Nev., privately presented a letter to nervous House Democrats that he said committed Democratic senators to supporting provisions in a House-passed bill that embodied parts of the overhaul.
+To address that, then Senate Majority Leader Harry Reid, D-Nev., privately gave House Democrats a letter signed by Democratic senators promising to support provisions in a House-passed bill that embodied parts of the overhaul.

 As was true a decade ago, letting Democrats’ internal disputes sink Biden’s agenda risks damage in next year’s congressional elections by alienating voters, Lawrence said.